 - Freshen up your clothes.
 Fill a reusable bag with scented potpourri and hang it in your closet.
 Everything will smell a little nicer.

 - Assemble a first aid kit.
 Buy first aid cream, bandages, cold packs, and other first aid items and put them in one of your extra reusable shopping bags.
 Keep your new first aid kit in your vehicle in case of emergency.

 - Store yarn and fabric.
 Fold up small pieces of fabric so they are the same length and the height of the bag and stack them so that you can see the end of each piece without taking any of them out.
 You can also use bags to store yarn.

 Have you used up most of your extra bag stash now?
 If not, go back up to #24 and give some more to the food pantry or another local charity.
 Maybe the person who ends up with it will use it for their shopping and eliminate a few more plastic bags from the landfill.
-Interested in custom imprinted reusable shopping bags with your logo?
+Interested in custom reusable shopping bags with your logo or wholesale recycled plastic shopping totes?
 Check out our custom options.